Canada’s Bombardier says it will cut 5,000 jobs

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

-Bombardier shares tumbled by more than 24 per cent to $2.41 in trading on the Toronto Stock Exchange due to concerns over cash flow.
+Bombardier shares tumbled by more than 24 percent in Thursday trading on the Toronto Stock Exchange due to concerns over cash flow.

-“With the measures announced, we are confident that we will be able to reach our goals in 2020,” chief executive Alain Bellemare’s said of his plan to reduce debt.
+“With the measures announced, we are confident that we will be able to reach our goals in 2020,” Chief Executive Alain Bellemare’s said of his plan to reduce debt.

-Last year Bombardier sold a majority stake in its C Series passenger jet business to European aerospace giant Airbus for no cost.
+Last year Bombardier sold a majority stake in its CSeries passenger-jet business to European aerospace giant Airbus for no cost.
 Montreal-based Bombardier had dreamed of capturing half the global market for 100-to 149-seat planes.

-Karl Moore, an aviation expert at Montreal’s McGill University, said the layoffs and selloffs will allow Bombardier to shift away from regional jets and shrink its debt.
+Karl Moore, an aviation expert at Montreal’s McGill University, said the layoffs and sell-offs will allow Bombardier to shift away from regional jets and shrink its debt.

 “The transportation side and business jets are clearly the central focus of Bombardier going forward,” Moore said

-Note: This story has been corrected to add that Bombardier is saying there will be 500 cuts in Ontario, not 600.